bobshort4bobby4/PP5-v1/README.md

 ### Footer

 The footer is displayed on all pages.
-There is a links section which links to the business's social media pages, to trade representative bodies and to the businesses privacy policy.
+There is a links section which links to the business's social media pages, to trade representative bodies and to the businesses's privacy policy.
 The hours of business are shown on larger screens.
 There is a sign-up form for the business newsletter.
 In the bottom right corner there is a button which automatically scrolls the user to the top of the page.